GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
-That’s the secret of success.
+> ### They were saying computers deal with numbers.
+This was absolutely nonsense.
+Computers deal with arbitrary information of any kind.
 >
-> ~ *John Warnock*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts